matthewcendana/sf-car-collision-analysis/README.md

   END;
 ```

-Friday had the most crashes out of any day of the week (9,316) while Sunday had the least (7,683).
+Friday had the most crashes of any day of the week (9,316), while Sunday had the fewest (7,683).
 9 crashes had no recorded weekday:

 ```sql
 SELECT *